rebz/vue-quick-portfolio/README.md

 # How to install

-1. `nvm use` - If you have NVM installed, it will ready the `.nvmrc` file and switch to Node 10.15
+1. `nvm use` - If you have NVM installed it will read the `.nvmrc` file in the root directory and switch to Node 10.15
 1. `npm i`
 1. `npm i -g pm2` - If you do not have PM2 installed, this is meant to run the Node server
 1. `npm run dev` || `npm run prod`